19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 ### Proceedings conducted by officers of Authority

-40\.—(1) Proceedings in respect of any offence under this Act or any written law specified in the Fifth Schedule, being a written law administered by the Authority, or any subsidiary legislation made under this Act or any such written law, may, with the authorisation of the Public Prosecutor, be conducted by an officer of the Authority who is authorised to conduct such proceedings by the Authority.
+40\.—(1) Proceedings in respect of any offence under this Act or any written law specified in the Fifth Schedule, or any subsidiary legislation made under this Act or any such written law, may, with the authorisation of the Public Prosecutor, be conducted by an officer of the Authority who is authorised to conduct such proceedings by the Authority.

 [15/2010 wef 02/01/2011]

 [Act 3 of 2017 wef 20/06/2017]

+[15/2010 wef 02/01/2011]

+[Act 3 of 2017 wef 20/06/2017]

+[Act 20 of 2019 wef 29/05/2020]

 (2) The Minister may, by order published in theGazette, amend the Fifth Schedule.